Zach Anner: Oprah contest and Rollin' With Zach

 On June 2, 2010, Anner uploaded a video submission to a contest sponsored by Oprah Winfrey and Harpo Productions.
 Oprah's "Search for the Next TV Star" contest is a chance for one "top five" finalist to compete on a reality show located in Los Angeles, California.
 The winner of the reality program would receive a show on OWN: Oprah Winfrey Network.
 The "top five" online finalists were to be determined by the number of votes their video received.
 On the morning of Friday, June 11, 2010, Anner had just over 3,000 votes for his video submission, while the leader of the competition possessed more votes.

 By the night of Saturday, June 12, celebrity endorsements and support began to appear for Anner.
 John Mayer, an early supporter of Anner's, posted words of encouragement on his blog.
 According to The Daily Texan, Anner, who had taken a weekend trip to Dallas, was unaware of the overnight success of his video submission.
 Anner's friends filmed his reaction to the then over 2,000,000 votes, as well as the blog and "To Zach Anner" video by John Mayer.
 Anner exclaimed, "How.... what the... what the balls is this?" at the sight of his new popularity.
 As a response, Anner posted the subsequent "Thank You, Internet" and "I want to come and see you!" videos.

 On February 25, it was announced that Zach Anner had won the competition, winning his own television show, $100,000, and a Chevrolet Equinox.
 The show, titled Rollin' With Zach, premiered December 12, 2011, but was cancelled after six episodes.

 Celebrity and media support

 As of June 15, 2010, Anner had received support from Perez Hilton, John Mayer, Harry Knowles, David Hasselhoff, Daniel Tosh, and others on the Internet.
 He had also received coverage in New York Magazine, Time, Entertainment Weekly, ABC News, Fox News (Red Eye), Tubefilter.tv, and G4TV.

-Zach has also been featured on the Rooster Teeth shows Million Dollars But, Eleven Little Roosters, and its game show On The Spot as a contestant.